Saksham-Shrey/Cruxz-YouTube-Transcript-API/README.md

 # CruxIt YouTube Caption API

 This is **CruxIt YouTube Caption API**, a robust and secure API service for fetching YouTube video captions with enhanced functionality.
-This project leverages the power of the **`innertube`** library, integrating it with Flask to create secure and user-friendly API endpoints.
+This project leverages the power of the **`innertube`** library, integrating it with FastAPI to create secure and user-friendly API endpoints.

 ## Features